azer/watch-array/README.md

 ## watch-array

 Lets you subscribe to any changes on native JavaScript arrays.
+See also: [new-list](http://github.com/azer/new-list)

 ```js
 watchArray = require('watch-array')